List of Cake Boss episodes

 Cake Boss is an American reality television series, which originally aired on the cable television network TLC from April 19, 2009, to December 2, 2017.
-New episodes returned on May 18, 2019, with the show moving to TLC's sister network, Discovery Family until April 11, 2020.
+New episodes returned on May 18, 2019, with the show moving to TLC's sister network, Discovery Family until December 12, 2020.

-During the course of the series, 247 episodes of Cake Boss aired over nine seasons.
+During the course of the series, 257 episodes of Cake Boss aired over ten seasons.